milesmanos/old.miles.kim/src/projects/writing-earthworm.md

 **III.
 House**

-‘like a cornered animal
+like a cornered animal<br>
-he fought’
+he fought

-but each of us backed to our last wall facing out
+but each of us backed to our last wall<br>
+facing out